Summary: Yet another Sark offspring enters the picture to save Sydney’s life.

 “Temporal paradox?”
 Kelly asked incredulously.

 “You mean time travel?”
-Hassan said just as dumbfounded.
+Hassan said.

 “Marshall, that’s scientifically impossible,” Sydney added.
 Rambaldi was a man beyond his years, but even he couldn’t be smart enough to attempt that.

 “Well, uh, not according to Rambaldi.
 He thought it was very possible.
 And he even um, created a prototype of it,” Marshall said.